ukade/CS467EscapeGame/README.md

 8/5: Updated to Room1 - Larisa

-8/6: Removed unused scripts, changed the collider type on the tree in Room 3 based on Larisa's testing/recommendation, and updated/added a citation based on professor's instruction.
+8/6: Removed unused scripts, changed the collider type on the tree in Room 3 based on Larisa's testing/recommendation, updated citations and added a citation based on professor's instruction.

 --------------------------------------------------
 Sources Cited: